These hearty chorizo breakfast burritos are made with cheesy scrambled eggs, Mexican chorizo, and potatoes.

-For the potatoes, you can either shred your own russet potato or just buy a bag of pre-shredded potatoes which you can find in the refrigerated section at the grocerys store.
+For the potatoes, you can either shred your own russet potato or buy a bag of pre-shredded uncooked potatoes (the kind for hashbrowns), which you can find in the refrigerated section at the grocery store.

 I like to use a mix of cheddar and Monterey jack cheese, but you can use one type of cheese.
 Or, you can switch out either for pepper jack cheese, which would work well, too.

 Tips for Making Breakfast Burritos

 There are three main parts for these chorizo breakfast burritos: the eggs, the chorizo, and the potatoes.
 Once your ingredients are prepped and cooked it’s just a simple assemble and roll operation.